MegaMek/megamek.github.io/_posts/2024-04-08-Fundraising Campaign for Art Expansion in Story Arcs.md

 3. **Frontline Ceasefire Talks**: Precarious negotiations under the shadow of war.

 ### Conflict and Warfare
-4. **Urban Combat**: Mechs and infantry clashing within the heart of besieged cities.
+4. **Urban Combat**: Meks and infantry clashing within the heart of besieged cities.
 5. **Espionage/Sabotage Mission**: Covert operations threatening the balance of power.

 ### Training and Maintenance
-6. **Pilot Training Facility**: Next-gen MechWarriors honing their combat prowess.
+6. **Pilot Training Facility**: Next-gen MekWarriors honing their combat prowess.
-7. **Mech Hangar**: The lifeline of any Mech regiment.
+7. **Mek Hangar**: The lifeline of any Mek regiment.

 ### Space Operations
 8. **Space Battle**: The run in system, when all the forces are most at risk.